• Accounting

 Firm leaders should conduct a thorough evaluation that extends beyond immediate financial gains and focuses on long-term implications.
 Here are four steps your firm leaders should follow when assessing PE investment opportunities:

-• Evaluate your firm’s trajectory to ensure the investment strategically aligns
+• Evaluate your firm’s trajectory to ensure the investment strategically aligns.

 Does the PE investment complement your existing growth strategy, or would it force an uncomfortable pivot?
 Is your firm operationally ready to take on the changes brought on by the investment?
-And do you have philosophical buy-in from key stakeholders?
+And do you have buy-in from key stakeholders?

-• Carefully consider the cultural implications of the investment
+• Carefully consider the cultural implications of the investment.

 PE ownership often introduces metrics-driven management approaches that can clash with traditional firm cultures.
 Can your firm successfully maintain its core values while embracing necessary changes?

-• Review how the investment will affect your governance model
+• Review how the investment will affect your governance model.

 Partners must understand how PE ownership will reshape everything from compensation structures to promotion paths.
 This new governance model requires your firm to carefully maintain professional independence while satisfying investor expectations.

-• Create an exit plan for long-term success
+• Create an exit plan for long-term success.

 PE firms typically seek exits within 5 to 7 years, making it essential to understand potential outcomes.
 Will your firm pursue a public offering, seek another PE investor, or explore strategic acquisition?
 Each path carries distinct implications for partners and staff.

-Turning compliance into a catalyst for growth
+Turning firm onboarding into a catalyst for growth

 Looking ahead at the future of accounting

-As we move into 2025, private equity investment and modern compliance technology will continue to reshape the accounting landscape — not as separate trends but as complementary forces.
-Accounting firms will need to effectively leverage PE partnerships while building robust, technology-enabled compliance frameworks that meet their needs.
-The future belongs to firms that can balance aggressive growth with operational excellence, turning traditional challenges into strategic advantages.
+As we move into 2026, private equity investment and modern collaboration technology will continue to reshape the accounting landscape — not as separate trends but as complementary forces.
+Accounting firms will need to effectively leverage PE partnerships while moving away from manual collaboration methods that hinder growth.

-Learn more about Intapp solutions for accounting firms, or contact Tom Koehler or Jey Purushotham for a personalized consultation.
+Ultimately, the future belongs to firms that can balance aggressive growth with operational excellence, turning traditional challenges into strategic advantages.
+Learn more about Intapp Collaboration for accounting firms, or contact Tom Koehler or Brendan Ridge for a personalized consultation.